ellemouton/website/content/posts/open_channel_pre_taproot.md

 Alice can now also further fill in her own commitment transaction:

-- she now able to use the values sent by Bob to fill in `bob_pubkey_1`, `bob_payment_key_1`, `bob_to_self_delay` and `revoke_pubkey_1a`
+- she is now able to use the values sent by Bob to fill in `bob_pubkey_1`, `bob_payment_key_1`, `bob_to_self_delay` and `revoke_pubkey_1a`
 - since the TXID for the funding tx is now known, she can complete the input too.